akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

 =====================
 All the max number cases are designed based on 2*100G NIC.
 If the hardware is 4*25G NIC, the guaranteed rule number of PF is 512.
-So in subcase 3, there can be created at most 14848 rules on 1pf and 2vfs.
+So in subcase 3 and subcase 4, there can be created at most 14848 rules on 1pf and 2vfs.

 Subcase 1: 14336 rules on 1 vf
 ------------------------------